0cjs/fpwf/src/index.md

 title: 'Functional Programming With Friends'
 ---

-FPWF is a small group of programmers that mess around with functional programming and other ideas.
+FPWF is a small group of developers that mess around with mathematics, functional programming and whatever else happens to distract us.

-### People
+### Current Members

 * Curt J. Sampson <cjs@cynic.net>
 * Nishant Rodrigues <nishantjr@gmail.com>